Invariant Policy Learning: A Causal Perspective: Invariant Policies for Distributional Robustness

 \end{enumerate} \end{theorem}

-\begin{proof} See Appendix \ref{proof:thm:inv_policy}. \end{proof} The first statement of Theorem~\ref{thm:inv_policy} implies that in all environments the expected reward under an optimal invariant policy is larger than any optimal context-free policy.
-In other words, the information gained from the invariant set of contexts (the set that $\pi^*$ depends on) is generalizable across environments in the sense that it is not harmful in any environment.
-The second statement states that if the environments $\mathcal{E}$ are sufficiently strong (Assumption~\ref{assm:strong_envs}) then an optimal invariant policy $\pi^*$ maximizes the robust policy value $V^{\mathcal{E}}$.
+\begin{proof} See Appendix \ref{proof:thm:inv_policy}. \end{proof} The first statement of Theorem~\ref{thm:inv_policy_NEW} implies that in all environments the expected reward under an optimal $d$-invariant policy is larger than any optimal context-free policy.
+In other words, the information gained from the $d$-invariant set of covariates (the set that $\pi^*$ depends on) is generalizable across environments in the sense that it is not harmful in any environment.
+The second statement states that if the environments $\mathcal{E}$ are sufficiently strong (Assumption~\ref{assm:strong_envs}) then an optimal $d$-invariant policy $\pi^*$ maximizes the robust policy value $V^{\mathcal{E}}$.

 The above results motivate a procedure to solve the distributionally robust objective \eqref{eq:maximin}.
-Proposition \ref{prop:inv_policy} implies that if we consider a policy class containing only the observationally invariant policies, the maximin problem reduces to a standard policy optimization problem.
-Theorem \ref{thm:inv_policy} shows that an optimal invariant policy, under the assumption of strong environments, is a solution to the distributionally robust objective.
-In other words, given a training dataset $D$, we seek to operationalize the following two steps: (a) find the set $\Pi_{\inv}^{\obs}$ of all observationally invariant policies, (b) use standard offline policy optimization to solve $\argmax_{\pi \in \Pi_{\inv}^{\obs}} V^{\mathcal{E}^{\obs}}(\pi)$ on the data set $D$.
+Proposition \ref{prop:inv_policy_NEW} implies that if we consider a policy class containing only the $d$-invariant policies, the maximin problem reduces to a standard policy optimization problem.
+Theorem \ref{thm:inv_policy_NEW} shows that an optimal $d$-invariant policy, under Assumption~\ref{assm:strong_envs}, is a solution to the distributionally robust objective.
+In other words, given a training dataset $D$, we seek to operationalize the following two steps: (a) find the set $\Pi_{\inv}$ of all $d$-invariant policies (Section~\ref{sec:learning_invariant_sets} discusses under which assumptions this is possible), (b) use offline policy optimization to solve $\argmax_{\pi \in \Pi_{\inv}} V^{\mathcal{E}^{\obs}}(\pi)$ on the dataset $D$.

-One of the key components of this method is to test whether a policy $\pi$, which may be different from the policy generating the data, is invariant with respect to the set $\mathcal{E}^{\obs}$ of training environments.
-The following section proposes such a test, proves theoretical guarantees, and gives a detailed overview of the whole procedure.
+One of the key components of the proposed method is to test whether a policy $\pi$, which may be different from the policy generating the data, is $d$-invariant using data obtained from the observed environments $\mathcal{E}^{\obs}$.
+The following section proposes such a test, discusses the assumptions required to learn the set of $d$-invariant policies, and gives a detailed description of the whole procedure.